Our research interests

 Current Research Projects

 In Mozambique’s Gorongosa National Park as well as protected and agricultural lands in California, we use DNA metabarcoding to study what animals eat.
 This means we handle a lot of poop, which is the raw material from which we can extract DNA and reconstruct diets.
-Primarily, we focus on ungulate herbivores (from zebra to pronghorn to cattle) and the intricacies of their plant diets.
+Primarily, we focus on ungulate herbivores (from zebra to deer to cattle) and the intricacies of their plant diets.
 A core question across this research is: what are the aspects of plant chemistry that herbivores use to select foods and how do those indicators relate to individual nutritional condition?
 Ultimately, our aim is to develop and validate predictive models of herbivore foraging behavior that can guide population management.

 Large herbivores must navigate dramatic changes in quality and availability of plant foods as seasons shift from summer to winter or wet to dry.
 Using fine-scale temporal sampling of diet composition across entire communities of herbivores, we are investigating how dietary-niche overlap among species changes with the seasons.
 Alongside collaborators at Wake Forest University and in The Netherlands, we also study how the seasonal wildebeest migration in the Serengeti alters niche overlap among non-migratory species and based on the water dependence of those species.